According to CROS NT’s expert biostatistician, how can adaptive trial design be a method for the future of cancer research?

 - Schedule frequent monitoring visits in order to provide as much data as possible for the interim analyses

-If you are interested in statistical consultancy with Thomas Zwingers, please send us an inquiry.
+If you are interested in statistical consultancy with Thomas Zwingers, please contact us.
 Thomas consults on trial design, methodology and regulatory submissions and has particular expertise in adaptive trial design and oncology research.